History of Italy: Roman Republic

 Towards the end of the 2nd century BC, a huge migration of Germanic tribes took place, led by the Cimbri and the Teutones.
-These tribes overwhelmed the peoples with whom they came into contact and posed a real threat to Italy itself.
-At the Battle of Aquae Sextiae and the Battle of Vercellae the Germans were virtually annihilated, which ended the threat.
-In these two battles the Teutones and Ambrones are said to have lost 290,000 men (200,000 killed and 90,000 captured); and the Cimbri 220,000 men (160,000 killed, and 60,000 captured).
+These tribes overwhelmed the peoples with whom they came into contact and threatened Italy.
+At the Battle of Aquae Sextiae and the Battle of Vercellae the Germans were virtually annihilated.
+In these two battles the Teutones and Ambrones are said to have lost 290,000 men, and the Cimbri 220,000.

 In the mid-1st century BC, the Republic faced a period of political crisis and social unrest.
-Into this turbulent scenario emerged the figure of Julius Caesar.
-Caesar reconciled the two more powerful men in Rome: Marcus Licinius Crassus, his sponsor, and Crassus' rival, Pompey.
-The First Triumvirate ("three men"), had satisfied the interests of these three men: Crassus, the richest man in Rome, became richer; Pompey exerted more influence in the Senate; and Caesar held consulship and military command in Gaul.

-In 53 BC, the Triumvirate disintegrated at Crassus' death.
-Crassus had acted as mediator between Caesar and Pompey, and, without him, the two generals began to fight for power.
-After being victorious in the Gallic Wars and earning respect and praise from the legions, Caesar was a clear menace to Pompey, that tried to legally remove Caesar's legions.
-To avoid this, Caesar crossed the Rubicon River and invaded Rome in 49 BC, rapidly defeating Pompey.
-With his sole preeminence over Rome, Caesar gradually accumulated many offices, eventually being granted a dictatorship for perpetuity.
-He was murdered in 44 BC, in the Ides of March by the Liberatores.
-Caesar's assassination caused political and social turmoil in Rome; without the dictator's leadership, the city was ruled by his friend and colleague, Mark Antony.
-Octavian (Caesar's adopted son), along with general Mark Antony and Marcus Aemilius Lepidus, Caesar's best friend, established the Second Triumvirate.
+Julius Caesar reconciled the two more powerful men in Rome: Marcus Licinius Crassus and Pompey.
+In 53 BC, the Triumvirate disintegrated at the death of Crassus.
+After being victorious in the Gallic Wars, Caesar crossed the Rubicon and invaded Rome in 49 BC, rapidly defeating Pompey.
+Caesar was eventually granted a dictatorship for perpetuity but was murdered in 44 BC.
+Caesar's assassination caused political and social turmoil; without the dictator's leadership, Rome was ruled by his friend and colleague, Mark Antony.
+Octavian (Caesar's adopted son), along with Antony and Marcus Aemilius Lepidus, established the Second Triumvirate.
 Lepidus was forced to retire in 36 BC after betraying Octavian in Sicily.
-Antony settled in Egypt with his lover, Cleopatra VII.
-Mark Antony's affair with Cleopatra was seen as an act of treason since she was the queen of a foreign power and Antony was adopting an extravagant and Hellenistic lifestyle that was considered inappropriate for a Roman statesman.
+Antony settled in Egypt with his lover, Cleopatra VII, which was seen as an act of treason.

-Following Antony's Donations of Alexandria, which gave to Cleopatra the title of "Queen of Kings", and to their children the regal titles to the newly conquered Eastern territories, the war between Octavian and Mark Antony broke out.
+Following Antony's Donations of Alexandria, which gave Cleopatra the title of "Queen of Kings", and to their children the regal titles to the newly conquered Eastern territories, war between Octavian and Mark Antony broke out.
 Octavian annihilated Egyptian forces in the Battle of Actium in 31 BC.
-Mark Antony and Cleopatra committed suicide, leaving Octavianus the sole ruler of the Republic.
+Mark Antony and Cleopatra committed suicide.
+Rome thus possessed unchallenged naval supremacy in the North Sea, Atlantic coasts, Mediterranean, Red Sea, and the Black Sea.